godotengine/godot-docs/tutorials/physics/ray-casting.rst

     }

 The result is a dictionary.
 If the ray didn't hit anything, the dictionary will be empty.
-If it did hit something it will contain collision information:
+If it did hit something, it will contain collision information:

 .. tabs::
  .. code-tab:: gdscript GDScript